openego/ding0/doc/about.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During build of LV grid topology equipment is chosen with respect to max.
-occurring load and generation according to current grid codes (see [VDE-AR]_).
+occurring load and generation according to current grid codes (see [VDEAR]_).
 Nevertheless, some overloading issues may remain.
 In addition, voltage issues
 may arise that can't be considered during grid topology creation.
-Following
+Therefore, we
+adhere to the regulatory framework of [DINEN50160]_ which is simplified by
+[VDEAR]_.
+According to [DINEN50160]_ voltage deviation is limited to +/-10 % of nominal
+that is for practical use divided into voltage drop/increase for each voltage
+level and the associated transformers.
+The allowed voltage increase in the LV
+grid level is limited to 3 % of nominal voltage.
+The allowed voltage drop is
+limited to 5 % as detailed in [Zdrallek]_.

+.. as detail by :numref:`Image of Sphinx (Fig. %s) <voltage-deviation>`.

+.. .. _voltage-deviation:
+.. .. figure:: images/DIN_EN_50160_voltage_drop_scheme.png
+..
+..
+Allowed voltage bandwidth in distrivution grids detailed for each grid
+..    level.
+Source [Zdrallek]_

-steps do apply during reinforcement of Dingo LV grids
+Following steps do apply during reinforcement of Dingo LV grids

 #.
 Checks for **overloading** issues at branches and MV-LV transformers first
 #.
 Critical branches (those with line overloading) are extended to appropriate